-Steaming is a great way to cook green beans and maintain their beautiful green color.
+Steaming is a great way to cook green beans and maintain their beautiful green color and keep the nutritional value.
 In all cases, the beans are being cooked by the heat of steam from boiling water.
 The moist and relatively gentle heat cooks the beans evenly, softening their hearty texture while allowing them to hold onto their impressive levels of vitamin K (as well as vitamin C, vitamin A, potassium, folate, and iron).

 Method 1: Steam Green Beans In a Pan

 Hands-down this is my go-to method for steaming green beans.
 It uses minimal equipment and results in evenly cooked, vibrant, flavorful green beans:

 Bring a scant 1/2 inch salted water to boil in a large frying pan or saute pan.
 Add green beans, cover, and cook until green beans are tender to the bite and water has evaporated, 3 to 5 minutes (depending on how crisp you like your cooked green beans).

 Method 2: Steam Green Beans In a Steamer Basket

 The classic method of steaming uses a steamer basket or insert:

 Bring about an inch of water to a boil in the bottom of a pot into which your steamer basket or insert fits.
 Put trimmed and cleaned green beans in the steamer basket, set over the boiling water, cover, and steam until tender to the bite, 3 to 5 minutes (depending, again, on how crisp or tender you like your green beans).